jliujack/yellowcake/content/posts/2021-08-16-debt-collection-how-to-get-your-money-back-legally-in-china.md

 **II.
 When a dispute arises, the first thing you should do**

-When disputes arise, many people often go to argue with the counter party at the beginning.
+When disputes arise, many people often go to argue with the other side at the beginning.
 However, this might make the other party aware of the dispute and refuse to provide the information in your favor.
 Therefore, before your contact with the other party, you should check if you have sufficient evidence to prove that the other side is at fault.

 If you notice that evidences are not sufficient for your claims, it is necessary and easier to collect more evidences, such as confirming the vague information by WeChat or email, before tension may arise between both parties.
 It is never too late to require the other party to solve the problem after you have sufficient evidences.
 Please kindly note that there is usually a big gap between the client and the court regarding the understanding of sufficient evidences.
 If you are facing with a potential dispute with a large amount, it is advisable to consult a lawyer in China for legal advices before you approach to the other party on the solution of potential dispute.